LGBTQ rights in Palestine

 Homosexuality in Palestine is considered a taboo subject, with LGBTQ people often experiencing persecution and violence.
 There is a significant legal divide between the West Bank and the Gaza Strip, with the former having more progressive laws and the latter having more conservative laws.
 Shortly after the Jordanian annexation of the West Bank in 1950, same-sex acts were decriminalized across the territory with the adoption of the Jordanian Penal Code of 1951.
 In the Egyptian-occupied Gaza Strip and under Hamas' rule, however, no such initiative was implemented.
-The only two Palestinian LGBT organizations, Al Qaws and Aswat, operate from Israel.
+The only two Palestinian LGBTQ organizations, Al Qaws and Aswat, operate from Israel.

 Legal status and criminal law

 On 18 September 1936, the criminal code of Mandatory Palestine, British Mandate Criminal Code, which drew from Ottoman law or English law, was enacted.
 Section 152(1)(b)(c) of the code states that any person who "commits an act of sodomy with any person against his will by the use of force or threats" or "commits an act of sodomy with a child under the age of sixteen years" is liable for imprisonment up to 14 years, while Section 152(2)(b) states that anyone who has "carnal knowledge" of anyone acting "against the law of nature" is liable for a prison term up to 10 years.
 Palestinian academic Sa'ed Atshan argued that this criminal code was an example of British export of homophobia to the Global South.
 The present applicability of this law is disputed.
 The Human Dignity Trust states that the criminal code is still "in operation" in Gaza albeit with scarce evidence of its enforcement, and Human Rights Watch states that the criminal code is still "in force" in Gaza.
 Amnesty International does not report same-sex sexual activity as being illegal in any Palestinian territory but emphasizes that Palestinian authorities do not stop, prevent or investigate homophobic and transphobic threats and attacks.
 The editor-in-chief of the Palestinian Yearbook of International Law, Anis.
 F. Kassim argued that the criminal code could be "interpreted as allowing homosexuality."